fmalina/revisions-blocl/help/faq.md

 if you are a premium member.

 Sending a message will also signup users to receive replies if needed.
-If they didn’t do so already, they are asked to post an advert for you to check out and offered a premium membership.
+If they didn't do so already, they are asked to post an advert for you to check out and offered a premium membership.

 If you see a sender with an empty profile, they are still probably working on